cgaueb/light_probe_placement/README.md

 ![UIPanels](figures/UIpanels.png)

-- One these are set, click *Bake Light Probes (Async)* and *Run Optimiser* (right):
+- Once these are set, click *Bake Light Probes (Async)* and *Run Optimiser* (right):

 ![Optimisation](figures/optimiser_results.png)

-The entire process is shown for the example scene below:
+The entire process is also illustrated for a test scene below:
 ![Examples](figures/examples.png)

-All info is logged in *LumiProbes_log.txt*.
+All messages are logged in the log file: *LumiProbes_log.txt*.

 ## How to Cite
 The license is [MIT](LICENSE).
 If you use the contents of this repository for your work, please cite it as described below: